 - Class C misdemeanors that result in a deferred adjudication

 Our experienced expunction attorneys can review the circumstances of your case to advise you as to whether you are eligible for expunction.
-Contact us today to learn more about your rights and options and about how our firm can provide you with legal representation that can help you through the expunction process.
+Contact us today to learn more about your rights and options and how our firm can provide you with legal representation to help you through the expunction process.

 Frequently Asked Questions about Expunction